 \section{Conclusion}

-In this paper, we define a general paradigm for the error-based MIAs for diffusion models.
+In this paper, we define a general paradigm for the error-based membership inference attacks for diffusion models.
 Under this general paradigm, we find that the current attacks ignore the intrinsic deficiency of the diffusion model in handling the high-frequency components, which results in limited attack performance.
-To address this, we introduce a simple and efficient method which mitigates the negative impact of high-frequency deficiency on MIAs by filtering images' high-frequency information.
+To address this issue, we introduce a simple and efficient method that mitigates the negative impact of high-frequency deficiency on membership inference attacks by filtering images' high-frequency information.
 Experimental results reveal that our method can be seamlessly incorporated into attacks within the general paradigm, significantly enhancing attack performance across diverse settings.